Small Business Tax Deduction Checklist

 Maximise depreciation deductions

-The Instant Asset Write-Off enables businesses with a turnover of less than $10m to fully expense the cost of new and second-hand eligible assets costing less than $20,000 in the first year the asset is used or installed ready for use.
-Consider bringing forward the purchase of any motor vehicles, plant or equipment costing less than $20,000.
-This measure is not yet law and is expected to end on 30 June 2025.
+Businesses opting in to the simplified depreciation rules are able to to fully expense the cost of new and second-hand eligible assets costing less than $20,000 in the first year the asset is used or installed ready for use.
+Consider bringing forward the purchase of any plant and equipment or lower value vehicles costing less than $20,000.

 Note that for businesses registered for GST the $20,000 threshold excludes GST.
+Unless extended, this measure is expected to end on 30 June 2025.

 Write off bad debts